 |These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.|

-This post contains affiliate links to books and products that I use and like enough to recommend.
+This post contains affiliate links to books and products that I use and like enough to recommend, or similar alternatives.
 Clicking on those links doesn’t cost you anything extra but helps me pay the blogger bills (if the click results in a purchase) and keep posts like this coming.
+Thank you for your support!

 de Oliveira, A. P., de Souza Franco, E., Barreto, R. R., Cordeiro, D. P., Melo, R. G., Medeiros, P. L., … Maia, M. B. de S. (2013).
 Effect of Semisolid formulation of Persea Americana mill (avocado) oil on wound healing.
 Evidence Based Complementary and Alternative Medicine, 2013, .
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3614059/